The flaws in digital public health services.

 Digital technology – a lever for improvement

-More than four fifths of French people think that developing digital tools will improve hospital patient care.
+More than 4 out of 5 of French people think that developing digital tools will improve hospital patient care.

 The 11th wave of the ‘360 health barometer’ in March 2018 has also shown that French people have a better outlook when they feel they are being treated by an institution which uses IT technology to the fullest – something which also leads 77% of them to believe that this development should enhance cooperation and relationships between physicians.
 Furthermore, 84% of hospital managers are also convinced.